capitalch/sushant-documentation/python and ML/flask documentation version 0.3.md

 *Resources*
 https://docs.graphene-python.org/en/latest/

+# Deploying React.js apps in Flask
+1. In react folder at create-react-app CLI do 'npm run build'.
+You will get the compiled react code in a build folder.
+2. Copy the build folder as it is in the flask server root folder.
+3. write following code in flask server:
+    ```
+import requests
+from flask import Flask, render_template, send_from_directory
+app = Flask(__name__, static_folder="build/static", template_folder="build")

+@app.route('/')
+def serveStatic():
+    return render_template('index.html')

+@app.route("/manifest.json")
+def manifest():
+    return send_from_directory('./build', 'manifest.json')

+@app.route('/favicon.ico')
+def favicon():
+    return send_from_directory('./build', 'favicon.ico')

+@app.route('/logo192.png')
+def logo():
+    return send_from_directory('./build', 'logo192.png')

+if __name__ == '__main__':
+    print('App.run executed')
+    app.run(debug=True, threaded=True)

+    ```
+See how manifest.json, favicon.ico, logo192.png are being fed.
+The create-react-app's build command puts these files in the root folder of build.
+When you define the static folder in flask, it looks for these static files in the build/static folder and does not find it there because these files are in the /build folder and not in /build/static folder.
+So either you provide all these files in the /build/static folder or define a separate route for them as above.

 # Implementing GraphQL in Flask in Windows environment in local machine
 Here I explain how to implement GraphQL server in local machine in windows environment.
 Following are the steps: